-A security camera is a useful piece of technology that records activities around your property.
-But, did you know that the surveillance systems come in different shapes and sizes?
-There are your standard indoor dome type cameras and solar-powered outdoor cameras.
+Today, surveillance systems come in different shapes and sizes.
+For example, you can buy standard indoor dome type cameras or solar-powered outdoor cameras.
 There are even tiny hidden cameras tucked inside everyday gadgets like a LED clock, charging adapters, and picture frames.
-How do you know which one is suited for your needs?
-Let’s find out.
+So, how do you know which one is suited for your needs?
+Let’s find out:

 Wireless IP Cameras

 Both dome and bullet cameras can be expensive and overkill if your home is relatively small.
 However, wireless IP cameras are a great alternative.
 They offer real-time footage by connecting directly to your Wi-Fi internet connection.
 Recordings are typically transferred to its micro SD or straight to cloud storage.
 They have a smartphone-ready app so you can adjust the video quality, brightness, orientation, and even take snapshots.
 Perfect for: Homeowners that want real-time video surveillance without spending too much money.

 Last on our list are hidden cameras.
 As the name suggests, they offer covert video surveillance.
 They don’t have the distinct shape of either dome or bullet cameras.
 Instead, they can be your average-looking household item and gadget.
 For instance, they can be a power adapter, speakers, picture frame, and even a pen.
 Just like a wireless IP camera, they need an internet connection to provide real-time footage and camera control.
 Perfect for: Individuals that need additional indoor protection that is covert and discreet.